 The Clydesdale is among the most trustworthy of horses, being calm, gentle, and willing.
 It has a proud, brave spirit, but it could never be called fiery.
 Its tractability makes it easy to train.

-Most Clydesdales have been carefully bred for soundness and good health, but it is always important to purchase horses from a reputable source.
+Most Clydesdales have been carefully bred for soundness and good health.
+Nevertheless, it is always important to purchase horses from a reputable source.
 Some breeders have emphasized the breed’s looks over its health.

 All Clydesdales have feathered legs, which must be groomed carefully.
 Built-up mud in the feathering can lead to infection.

 Two problems which Clydesdales share with other draft breeds are chronic progressive lymphedema and polysaccharide storage myopathy.
 The first is a disorder of the lymphatic system, eventually leading to death.
 The second is a metabolic problem in which accumulation of excess carbohydrates in the muscles causes tremors.
-Fortunately, symptoms can be avoided with a high-fat, low-starch diet.
+Fortunately, owners can manage symptoms by feeding a high-fat, low-starch diet.

 - Relatively low cost to purchase.